Nuitka/Nuitka-website/site/pages/website-manual.rst

 Document Formatting
 ===================

-In order to format the current document, in Visual Code, select the task ``autoformat current file`` which will make automatic changes to the file for consistent header formatting, etc.
+To format the current document, in **Visual Studio Code**, select the task ``autoformat current file`` which will make automatic changes to the file for consistent header formatting, etc.